marc-h-lambert/RVGA/README.md

 - Generation of synthetic datas for the linear and logistic regression problem.

 ### [[Part2]][2] Part 2: Linear regression
-- The linear Kalman filter and equivalence with the online Newton.
+- Warm up on linear regression: introducing the linear Kalman filter and equivalence with the online Newton.

 ### [[Part3]][3] Part 3: Logistic Regression
 - The extended Kalman filter and equivalence with the online Natural gradient.